 - 1/4 cup dried cranberries

 - 1/4 cup almonds

-- Then bring the water to a boil.
-Add quinoa and boil for about 15 minutes, or until the water has been absorbed.
+- Add quinoa and boil for about 15 minutes, or until the water has been absorbed.

 - Once the quinoa is cooked, add to a bowl and fluff with a fork.

 - Toss with cooked squash, cranberries, almonds, and apples.